Ayesha Lee: Storylines

 Bren is brought into custody at the police station, and Emma, who did not check her over significantly, later finds Bren has died in police custody.
 Rob, the sergeant on shift at the time, had a blackout when he was due to be checking over Bren.
 Ayesha struggles to forgive both Rob and Emma, due to feeling that the pair are trying to cover up a case of police brutality.
 Emma and Rob later approach Ayesha, and both apologise.
-While on a night out with Imogen Hollins (Charlie Clemmow), Ayesha is drugged in a student bar, and falls unconscious.
+While on a night out with Imogen Hollins (Charlie Clemmow), Ayesha is drugged in a student bar and falls unconscious.
 When she awakens, she panics, unsure of what has happened to her.
 Emma performs a test on her to see whether or not Ayesha was raped; the test determines she was not.
-When Ayesha becomes dissatisfied with the waiting times of prescribing in The Mill, Becky Clarke (Ali Bastian) suggests that she takes a course in nurse prescribing.
-She gets the permission of Becky and Zara Carmichael (Elisabeth Dermot Walsh), but is unable to persuade Daniel Granger (Michael Chambers), to which Ayesha gets annoyed about.
-Daniel later agrees, and Ayesha begins her course paid for by The Mill.
-She passes, and in January 2020, she begins prescribing medication for patients.
+When Ayesha becomes dissatisfied with the waiting times of prescribing in the Mill, Becky Clarke (Ali Bastian) suggests that she takes a course in nurse prescribing.
+She gets the permission of Becky and Zara Carmichael (Elisabeth Dermot Walsh), but is unable to persuade Daniel Granger (Michael Chambers), which Ayesha gets annoyed about.
+Daniel later agrees and Ayesha begins her course paid for by the Mill.
+She passes and begins prescribing medication for patients.
 Upon discovering this, Zara insists on reviewing the prescriptions that Ayesha sets for patients.
-However, Zara later visits advanced nurse practitioner Harry Pierce (Tom Hall), who gives Joe Granger Carmichael (Oliver Falconer) a correct prescription, and Zara agrees to let Ayesha independently prescribe.
+However, Zara later visits advanced nurse practitioner Harry Pierce (Tom Hall), who gives Joe Granger Carmichael (Oliver Falconer) a correct prescription and Zara agrees to let Ayesha independently prescribe.